CTA Air Travel Complaints

 - regularly consult the airline's website to determine if it has implemented a policy dealing with this situation for ticket holders;.

-- verify if your travel insurance or the credit card insurance covers refunds for flights disruptions caused by labor disruptions; and
+- verify if your travel insurance or the credit card insurance covers refunds for flights disruptions caused by labour disruptions; and

 - If you are flexible with your travel dates, you might consider alternate dates or ask if a refund is permitted.
 Often times, carriers will loosen their ticket rules.